SonarSource/eslint-plugin-sonarjs/README.md

 ## Usage

-* If you don't have ESLint yet configured for your project follow [these instructions](https://github.com/eslint/eslint#installation-and-usage).
+* If you don't have ESLint yet configured for your project, follow [these instructions](https://github.com/eslint/eslint#installation-and-usage).
 * Install `eslint-plugin-sonarjs` using `npm` (or `yarn`) for you project or globally:

 ```sh